GTPB/ADER19F/pages/tutorial2.md

 ## Load the count data

-We start by importing the counts table into R using the `read.delim` function.
-Other functions to import tables include `read.table` and `read.csv`.
+We start by importing the counts table into R using the <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">read.delim</span> function.
+Other functions to import tables include <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">read.table</span> and <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">read.csv</span>.
 We also specify that the values in the tables are separated by a TAB.
-You can type `?read.delim` in the R console to display the documentation of the function.
+You can type <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">?read.delim</span> in the R console to display the documentation of the function.

 ```r
 rawdata <- read.delim("edgeR_example1_Tuch.tab", sep = "\t")
 ```

-To check that the data was loaded properly we can use functions such as `head` (to displays the first lines of the table), `dim` (to display the dimensions of the table) and `summary` (to display summary statistics for each column).
-In RStudio you can also type `View(rawdata)` to view the full table on a separate window.
+To check that the data was loaded properly we can use functions such as <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">head</span> (to displays the first lines of the table), <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">dim</span> (to display the dimensions of the table) and <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">summary</span> (to display summary statistics for each column).
+In RStudio you can also type <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">View(rawdata)</span> to view the full table on a separate window.

 ```r